iTwin/synchronization-manifest-api-sample/README.md

 # Synchronization Manifest API sample

 This is a sample application that demonstrates the usage of [Manifest Connection](https://developer.bentley.com/apis/synchronization/operations/get-manifest-connection/).
-This application implements file upload to Azure Blob Storage functionality and basic Manifest Connection operations with the presentational result.
+This application implements external storage files synchronization using Manifest Connection API operations with the presentational result.
+The supported storage types: Azure blob, Sharepoint.

 ## Prerequisites

 - [Git](https://git-scm.com/)
 - [TypeScript](https://www.typescriptlang.org/)
-- [Node](https://nodejs.org/en/): an installation of the latest security patch of Node 14.
+- [Node](https://nodejs.org/en/): an installation of the latest security patch of Node 16.
 The Node installation also includes the **npm** package manager.
 - [Visual Studio Code](https://code.visualstudio.com/): an optional dependency, but the repository structure is optimized for its use.

 ## Setup